distributethe6ix/70DaysOfServiceMesh/70DaysExercises/06-Securing your microservices.md

 ```
 kubectl exec "$(kubectl get pod -l app=sleep -o jsonpath={.items..metadata.name})" -c sleep  -- curl ratings.default.svc.cluster.local:9080 -s -o /dev/null -w "%{http_code}\n"
 ```

+We can even see the result of applying just one AuthZ policy:
+![Increment_AuthZ1][../assets/Day06-IncrementalAuthZ1.png]

 I am incrementally allowing services to trust only the services that they need to communicate with.

 Let's apply the rest of the policies:

 This one will allow product-page to HTTP GET details from the *reviews* service.

 ```
 kubectl apply -f - <<EOF
 apiVersion: security.istio.io/v1beta1